 This Is Bad News For the Saudi-Petro Dollar System

-Not only is the Petro-Dollar under severe pressure, so is Middle East’s largest oil exporter that was the foundation of this monetary system back in the early 1970’s.
+Not only is the Petro-Dollar under severe pressure, but so is the Middle East’s largest oil exporter which was the foundation of this monetary system back in the early 1970s.
 Ever since the price of oil peaked in 2014 and has fallen by more than half to $49 currently, this has put an enormous strain on Saudi Arabia’s financial bottom line.
 In the past three years, Saudi Arabia sold over $250 billion of its foreign exchange reserves, which are mostly in U.S. Treasuries, to fund its national government.

 Over the past three years, Saudi Arabia’s foreign exchange reserves continued to decline each month, except in June.
 As we can see in the chart below, Saudi Arabia’s foreign exchange reserves briefly increased in June, but according to most recently released data, fell to a new low in July:

 Saudi Arabia’s foreign exchange reserves are now below the critical $500 billion level at $494 billion.
 Again, the low oil price is causing a lot of havoc in the Kingdom’s financial bottom line.
 Furthermore, Saudi Arabia has cut spending on oil projects and other areas.
 This has severely impacted the number of workers that the Kindom imports to work in its oil fields, etc.